tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

   * The use of machine learning and artificial intelligence - although often misunderstood by the general public as well as many investors - promises to find trends and strategies that humans would be otherwise incapable of finding

   * Many of the developers from the two last bust cycles are finding new roles in the new startup climate.

+Ask the students if they have any questions before moving on.

 ---